-The armies of Alexander's successors frequently passed back and forth across Jewish territory – Judah – called Judea by those speaking Greek.
-Some Jews were taken as slaves.
-Some of Judea's young men joined the invading armies as mercenaries, and Jews became soldier-colonists – mainly for Ptolemy.
+The armies of Alexander's successors frequently passed back and forth across Judah, or Judea as those speaking Greek called it.
+And there Jews were taken as slaves.
+Some of Judea's young men joined the invading armies as mercenaries, and some became soldier-colonists – mainly for Ptolemy.
 After Judea came under the rule of Ptolemy, many Jews emigrated to Egypt, especially to Alexandria.
 Some others migrated along the Mediterranean and Black Seas and settled in Asia Minor.

 A few Jews decided that people everywhere worshiped the same god under different names and that religions could therefore be united.
-Some others decided that Yahweh was not just the god of the Jews but the god of the whole world.
+Some others decided that Yahweh (Jehovah) was not just the god of the Jews but the god of the whole world.
 Some of these Jews wanted to convert non-Jews to their god.
 And in places outside Judea, where Jews and gentiles spoke Greek, some curious gentiles came to Jewish synagogues, listened, and were converted to Judaism – a part of the cultural diffusion in the world that had been and would continue to be common.

-Around 100 BCE, a Jew named Artapanus wrote a book titled On the Jews in which he asserted that Moses had originated Egyptian civilization and had taught the Egyptians the worship of the bull-god, Apis, and the bird-god, Ibis.
+Around 100 BCE, a Jew named Artapanus wrote a book titled On the Jews in which he asserted that Moses had originated Egyptian civilization and had taught the Egyptians worship of the bull-god Apis and the bird-god Ibis.
 Another scribe, named Cleodemus (or Malchus), asserted that two sons of Abraham had joined the mythical Greek hero Heracles (Hercules) on his expedition into Africa and that Heracles had married the daughter of one of the sons.

-A few Jews argued that if there were gods, the gods did not care.
+A few Jews argued that if there were gods, the gods didn't care.
 The devout countered with the claim that Yahweh cared but that he worked in ways that were mysterious to people because mortals were limited in their understanding of Yahweh's labors, and they argued that eventually the righteous would be rewarded and the wicked punished.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.